Testing Many Restrictions Under Heteroskedasticity: Simulation evidence

-\begin{enumerate} \item The exact F test that uses critical values from the F distribution to reject when $F > q_{1-\alpha}(F_{r,n-m})$.
-This test has actual size equal to nominal size in finite samples under conditional homoskedastic normal errors for any number of regressors and restrictions.
-It is also asymptotically valid with conditional homoskedasticity and non-normality under certain homogeneity conditions on the regressors.
+\item The exact F test, marked as EF, which uses critical values from the F distribution to reject when $F > q_{1-\alpha}(F_{r,n-m})$.
+This test has actual size equal to nominal size in finite samples under conditionally homoskedastic normal errors for any number of regressors and restrictions.
+It is also asymptotically valid with conditional homoskedasticity and non-normality under certain regressor homogeneity conditions \citep{anatolyev2012inference}, but not under general regressor designs \citep{calhoun2011many}.